fivethirtyeight/data/redlining/README.md

-# Redlining Hed TK
+# The Lasting Legacy of Redlining

-This repo contains the data behind the story [Redlining hed tk](https://projects.fivethirtyeight.com/redlining-slug-tk/).
+This repo contains the data behind the story [The Lasting Legacy of Redlining](https://projects.fivethirtyeight.com/redlining/).
 There are two csv files in this repo: `metro-grades.csv` and `zone-block-matches.csv`.

 ---